-Comments on Turing's distinction between intuition and ingenuity
+Comments on Turing's distinction between intuition and ingenuity (Last modified 5 Nov 2018; 13 Nov 2018)

-The above extract suggests that Turing thought of Turing machines, and by implication digital computers invented later, as capable of applying mathematical techniques (using ingenuity), but lacking in mathematical intuition (insight?).
+The above extract suggests that Turing thought of Turing machines, and more generally digital computers, as capable of applying mathematical techniques (using ingenuity), but lacking in mathematical intuition (insight?).

-He seemed to be suggesting that computers lack a capability that, in humans, guides ingenuity by identifying some powerful "starting propositions" (axioms?), and additional propositions (theorems?) for which ingenuity can be used to find formal proofs starting from those axioms.
+He seems to be suggesting that computers lack a capability that, in humans, guides ingenuity by identifying some powerful "starting propositions" (axioms?), and additional propositions (theorems?) for which ingenuity can be used to find formal proofs starting from those axioms.
 Presumably all such proofs would contain only steps that conform to logical patterns of valid inference.
 The steps could be found and checked by computers using "automated ingenuity".